 This advanced level course is an exploration into the multiple facets of the lives of French speaking women throughout the world and throughout history.
 Through the study of a range of texts (novel, poetry, memoirs, essays) as well as other forms of expression such as art, music, cinema and personal histories, students explore the following topics: French speaking women and questions of gender and identity, French speaking women’s voices throughout history and the francophone world, and French speaking women activists, specifically in the realms of social justice and the environment.
 Students review and discuss extracts of works by prominent writers such as Christine de Pisan, Olympe de Gouges, Simone Weil, Simone de Beauvoir, Assia Djebar, Maryse Conde and Leila Sebbar.
 The learnings from this course culminate in a multimedia project display that takes place in March/April, to coincide with the celebrations of francophonie and women’s history month.
 Prerequisite: French V

 This course reviews and expands upon core content from Spanish I and II before students move onto more advanced language skills.
 They are expected at this level to possess the necessary skills that allow them to contribute with some degree of fluency to class discussions on a variety of topics.
-Additionally, this course aids the students in their very real desire for self-expression by learning grammar in context through reading and analyzing poems and short stories by well-known writers such Octavio Paz, Julia Álvarez, Laura Esquivel, and Isabelle Allende.
+Additionally, this course aids the students in their very real desire for self-expression by learning grammar in context through reading and analyzing poems and short stories.
+Students watch short films or cortometrajes that incorporate new themes, vocabulary and grammar structures.
 Students also learn the nature of language and culture by comparing other languages and cultures with their own.
-Furthermore, students go beyond the classroom to explore how to use Spanish for personal enjoyment and career possibilities.
-Students visit the Museum of Modern Art to further their study and research of modernist artists of the Spanish-speaking world and the Metropolitan Museum of Art to view the influences of the Arab world on Spanish culture and history.
+Oral presentations are given throughout the year and are based on texts, documents, and short movies.
+Students are assessed throughout the year on their listening, speaking, reading, and writing skills through oral presentations, one-on-one interviews, in-class writing assignments, listening and reading comprehension tests using authentic material assessing all four skills.
+There is an extended inquiry option in this course.
 Prerequisite: Spanish II

 This course continues to explore language skills from Spanish III through reading, writing, speaking and listening comprehension.
 The students are expected to engage in class discussions in the target language with a strong fluency.
 The class also explores language and culture through reading and analyzing short stories, articles, poetry and testimonio by well- known writers and thinkers both in Latin America as well as Spain such are Julio Cortázar, Alfonsina Storni, Rigoberta Menchú, Julia de Burgos, Ana María Matute, among others.
 By reading, watching films and documentaries students are able to have a deeper understanding of the nature of language, culture and history as part of a cohesive unit when learning a foreign language.
 Moreover, students have the opportunity to go beyond the classroom to engage in dynamic research projects at the Museum of Modern Art, the MOMA and Museo del Barrio as a way to experience culture and history through the power of art.
 Prerequisite: Spanish III